mongodb-labs/drivers-atlas-testing/docs/source/spec-workload-executor.rst

    * MUST NOT override any of the URI options specified in the incoming connection string.
    * MUST NOT augment the incoming connection string with any additional URI options.

 #.
-MUST parse the incoming ``driverWorkload`` document and set up
+MUST parse the incoming driver workload spec document and set up the driver's
-    the driver's unified test runner to execute the provided workload.
+  unified test runner to execute the provided workload.

    .. note::